 - i.
-The School appoints an examination committee for approval by Senate: - a) At least two external examiners shall be appointed.
+The Faculty Higher Degrees Committee appoints an examination committee for approval by UHDC: - a) At least two external examiners shall be appointed.
 The supervisor and co-supervisor of the thesis shall not examine the thesis. - b) An oral defence committee which includes the supervisor and co-supervisor, where applicable. - c) A chairperson of the oral examination committee, in a non-examining capacity, who is normally the head of the department or another senior member of the Department, subject to (b) above. - d) A candidate has to present herself/himself for the defence of her/his thesis before the examination committee as part of the requirements or the degree. - e) The examination committee shall decide on the final results after the defence of the thesis. - f) The final results will consist of the results of the thesis plus those of the defence. - ii.
 No thesis which has previously been submitted for a degree at any University will be accepted, but material taken by the candidate from own existing work may be incorporated in the dissertation.
 Such material must be clearly indicated.
 If called upon, the candidate must submit, together with the thesis, a copy of every dissertation previously submitted for another degree, whether it was accepted or not. - iii.
 The thesis must show proof of the candidate's proficiency in the field and of the ability to do independent and original research.
 The contents should be logical, the language be of a high standard. - iv.
 A summary of not more than 350 words in the language in which the thesis is written must form an integral part of the thesis.
 The abstract must be submitted to the supervisor for approval. - v.
 If the thesis is not written in English, each copy of the thesis must also contain a copy of the abstract in English. - vi.
-The thesis must be typed in A4 format, on good quality white, opaque paper, using at least one and a half spacing and leaving a left margin of at least 2 centimetres.
-After approval of the thesis, and before the degree can be conferred, a further six bound copies and one loose copy suitable for microfilming or scanning of the final, corrected dissertation, must be submitted.
-One bound copy remains with the Department, one with the School of Postgraduate and Integrated Studies, and the remaining copies are forwarded to the University Library for distribution to the Legal Deposit Library.
-The thesis must be bound in hard covers with a glued spine.
-The title of the thesis and the name of the candidate must appear on the cover as well as on the spine of each bound copy.
-The thesis may not be typed on stencil and must in the opinion of the University, be suitable for microfilming or scanning. - vii.
 In addition to proof of the candidate's proficiency in the methods and techniques of research, a thesis will not be approved unless it makes an original contribution to the specific field of study.